JaskaranMain/MultiThreaded-Webservers/README.md

 - Multithreaded architecture for handling concurrent connections
 - Support for basic HTTP methods (GET, POST)
 - Configurable server settings (port number, maximum number of threads, etc.)

-## Contact

-If you have any questions, suggestions, or feedback, feel free to contact
 <hr>
 <h2>Notes</h2>